akm303/MIPS_Simulator/Documents/Part2/Design Notes/Part2_DesignNotes.md

 ## Console Keyboard and Display

-The console keyboard is simply a string buffer that automatically runs the same function as Run whenever a user clicks "Done".
+The console keyboard is simply a string buffer that holds the user inputed characters for the program to ingest via the `IN` operation.
+Each character is converted to an ascii code and that value is loaded into the target register as part of the `IN` operation execution.
+The Keyboard also features a "Done" button which will insert a null terminator character into the string buffer to signal that the user has finished inputting characters.
+The null terminator character is the ascii code `0000_0000_0000_0000` and our program uses it as a signal to stop reading characters from the console keyboard.
+Additionally, the "Done" button will automatically continue running the program.
+In other words, the "Done" button is similar to the "Run" button.

 The display is where our assembly programs print out string prompts or display output values and text to the user.
+Similar to the keyboard but in reverse, the printer is simply a character buffer that holds the entire output from the program.
+The `OUT` operation takes the value of a target register, uses that value as an ascii character and adds it to the console printer's output.